Skip to main content

 Column Settings

-Each column can take have optional settings, defined in square brackets like:
+Each column can have optional settings, defined in square brackets like:

 Table buildings {